-A guide to read Application Properties file or a YAML file as a Java Map in Spring Boot.
+Read the Application Properties or a YAML file as a Java Map in Spring Boot.

 Overview

-In a Spring or Spring Boot application, an application properties file or an application YAML file help us externalising important configurations.
-On top of that, the @ConfigurationProperties annotation in Spring Boot helps us to easily read and bind those configurations into Java objects.
+In a Spring or Spring Boot application, an application properties file or an application YAML file help us externalize important configurations.
+On top of that, the @ConfigurationProperties annotation in Spring Boot allows us to easily read and bind those configurations into Java objects.

-This tutorial focuses on reading application configurations from a properties or a yaml file into Java HashMap objects.
+This tutorial focuses on reading application configurations from a property or a YAML file into Java HashMap objects.

-In order to learn more about reading application properties or yaml files in to Java beans, please read Using @ConfigurationProperties in Spring Boot.
+To learn more about reading application properties or YAML files into Java beans, please read Using @ConfigurationProperties in Spring Boot.

 YAML or a Properties File

-For the purpose of this tutorial we will work on a YAML based configuration.
-However make a note that, all the examples in this tutorial are also applicable when using any equivalent application properties file.
+For this tutorial, we will work on a YAML-based configuration.
+However, note that all the examples in this tutorial are also applicable when using any equivalent application properties file.

-Let’s look at a typical application YAML file from a Spring Boot application.
+Look at a typical YAML application file from a Spring Boot application.

 application.yaml